West of Scotland Women's Bowling Association

 PAIRS:

 Each game throughout the competition shall consist of 17 ends.
-In the event of a tie an extra end, or ends, shall be played.
+In the event of a tie, an extra end, or ends, shall be played.

 TWO BOWL PAIRS:

 Each game throughout the competition shall consist of 2l ends.
-In the event of a tie an extra end, or ends, shall be played.
+In the event of a tie, an extra end, or ends, shall be played.

 TRIPLES:

 Each game throughout the competition shall consist of I5 ends.
-In the event of a tie an extra end, or ends, shall be played.
+In the event of a tie, an extra end, or ends, shall be played.

 FOURS:

 Each game throughout the competition shall consist of 17 ends.
-In the event of a tie an extra end, or ends, shall be played.
+In the event of a tie, an extra end, or ends, shall be played.

 Each Club shall be represented by four players who must be members of the Ladies’ Section.
-The players who play in the first tie constitute the “Official Four” and must keep the same position in future rounds.
+The players who play in the first tie constitute the “Official Fours” unless a substitute is required then these positions can be altered.
+In all games full teams of four Ladies must play.

 ELIGIBILITY: